leenhariri/Impact-Tool-Oqi/README.md

 The platform is designed for research, policy, and innovation projects that require transparent, evidence-based impact assessment.
 Authentication in the deployed environment is handled via Single Sign-On (SSO), and the tool is intended to run behind an institutional identity provider.

 ## Tech Stack
-Frontend: Next.js, React, TypeScript
+-Frontend: Next.js, React, TypeScript
-Backend: Node.js, Express, TypeScript, Prisma ORM
+-Backend: Node.js, Express, TypeScript, Prisma ORM
-Database: PostgreSQL
+-Database: PostgreSQL

 ## Installation
 This project is designed to run behind an institutional Single Sign-On (SSO) layer in production.